Categories

 We talked about this and that and global warming, as one does when consciously experiencing the warmest February day now on record in the Netherlands.
 I had watched an enthralling documentary about keystone species – organisms whose presence and role help define entire ecosystems to the extent that their absence causes these ecosystems to collapse – the evening before and expressed my conviction that the strategic re-introduction of some of those species in certain parts of the world could potentially help combat the effects of climate change.

 I was also forced to admit that the rewards of this approach would take decades to reap and, well, nobody has time for anything but instant results these days.
-Natural regeneration is great and all but technological solutions, spurred on by perpetual economic growth, are the absolute apex of human achievement.
+Natural regeneration is great and all, but technological solutions spurred on by perpetual economic growth are the absolute apex of human achievement.
 In order to advance, we must continue to destroy what we cannot control.
 And so it shall be: The anticipation of utepils in January, then December, and finally on Mars.

 By Christopher Andel